SamuelePolimi/robopy/README.md

 - [ ] Integration with OpenCV
 - [ ] More common interfaces for Robots, and for Hardware
 - [ ] Generalize more Observers
+- [ ] Remove Movement Primitives and use them only from ROMI
+- [ ] Visualization class (at least for trajectories)
+- [ ] Would be nice an integrazion with Simulators (CoppeliaSim, MuJoCo)